gregogolla/investrak-iicdocs/README.md

-# InvesTrak Insurers Investment Club
+# InvesTrak Investment Club Platform

-> Welcome to the Insurer's Investment Club Application user guide.
+> Welcome to InvesTrak.
+This is your Investment Club's Application user guide.
 >The InvesTrak application automates the management your investment club.

 ![alt text](images/0.1_Welcome.PNG "home page")